-If the indicated UE capability is '1T4R/2T4R,' the UE shall expect to be configured with the same number of SRS ports, either one or two, for all SRS resources in the SRS resource set(s).
+If the indicated UE capability is ' t1r4-t2r4', the UE shall expect to be configured with the same number of SRS ports, either one or two, for all SRS resources in the SRS resource set(s).

-If the indicated UE capability is '1T2R', '2T4R', '1T4R', '1T4R/2T4R', the UE shall not expect to be configured or triggered with more than one SRS resource set with higher layer parameter usage set as 'antenna switching' in the same slot.
-If the indicated UE capability is '1T=1R', or '2T=2R', or '4T=4R' the UE shall not expect to be configured or triggered with more than one SRS resource set with higher layer parameter usage set as 'antenna switching' in the same symbol.
+If the indicated UE capability is 't1r2', 't2r4', 't1r4', ' t1r4-t2r4', the UE shall not expect to be configured or triggered with more than one SRS resource set with higher layer parameter usage set as 'antennaSwitching' in the same slot.
+If the indicated UE capability is 't1r1', or 't2r2', or 't4r4' the UE shall not expect to be configured or triggered with more than one SRS resource set with higher layer parameter usage set as 'antennaSwitching' in the same symbol.

 <Unchanged part omitted>